Qatar's missing plane mystery continues

 However, those waiting were provided no plane, "no information" and three nights in hotel rooms.

 By Tuesday night passengers said they had still been given zero information about what happened.
-Customer service number was not returning calls and passengers were given piecemeal bits of information via their hotels and check-in desk.
+A supplied customer service number was not returning calls and passengers were given piecemeal bits of information via their hotels and check-in desk.

 With little warning, on Monday night some passengers were told to check out and be ready to take a coach transfer.
 This bus did not take them to the airport but to another hotel.